 López Fadul researches the way knowledge was made and circulated in early Latin America and across the Iberian world.
 She teaches courses on the history of colonial and modern Latin America, science in the early modern Atlantic, urban and environmental history, and the Amazon.

 López Fadul received a B.A. from Yale University and a Ph.D. from Princeton University.
-Before coming to Wesleyan, she was a Provost’s Postdoctoral Scholar at the University of Chicago and a scholar in residence at the Newberry Library.
-She has received fellowships from the Folger Shakespeare Library and the John Carter Brown Library.
+In 2020-21, she was a Member in the School of Historical Studies at the Institute for Advanced Study (Princeton, NJ).
+She has received fellowships from the Folger Shakespeare Library, the Huntington Library, and the John Carter Brown Library.
+Before coming to Wesleyan, López Fadul was a Provost’s Postdoctoral Scholar at the University of Chicago and a scholar in residence at the Newberry Library.